sakimarquis/hdx.github.io/_pages/about.md

 My current research interests include:

-- How feedforward inputs and recurrent dynamics contribute to the flexible encoding of prior information in working memory.
+- How feedforward and recurrent connections contribute to encoding prior information in working memory.
 - Exploration strategies across species.
 - Trade-offs between complexity and effectiveness in the formation of task representations by biological agents.
 - How to perform path integration without the use of a metric representation.